 The next step is the settings.

-In this section, you can either create new custom audiences or use an existing one in your Facebook.
-Here, we will build a new audience and name it test audience.
+In this section, you can either create new custom audiences or use an existing one on your Facebook.
+Here, we will build a new audience and name it “test audience”.
 Next is the interval time which depends on the volume of traffic you have.
 For example, if you choose a 24-hour or 6-hour.

 LeadsBridge will sync the new records back to Facebook.
-The function also will help you to remove a contact that has been unsubscribed from your list in the CRM.
+This tool will also automatically remove from the audience any contact that has unsubscribed from your list in the CRM.

 The next option is the Value-based.
 This is for the Lifetime Value of your client’s lead.
 It enables you to create Value-based Lookalike Audiences.
 To activate it, click the button and switch it to “Yes”.
 The audience will be made up of people similar to your highest valued customer.

 Here, you will define the lead source.
-In the same bridge, you can add multiple sources, multiple CRM, email marketing tools, different kinds of lists, and even create sub-segment using some function here.
-So.
+In the same bridge, you can add multiple sources, multiple CRM, email marketing tools, different kinds of lists, and even create sub-segments.
 Click on browse to select your preferred source.

-Here, we will use HubSpot as an example with the right integration.
+Here, we will use HubSpot as an example.